strudel-science/strudel-kit/WORKING-GROUP.md

 - Ensure other contributors have adequate opportunity to engage
 - Define and maintaining a product roadmap

 Read about STRUDEL's full governance system [here](https://github.com/strudel-science/.github/blob/main/README.md).
+Read about how you can contribute without joinining the working group in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Roadmap
 *Current priorities:*